 Adelphi Financial Brokers is remunerated by a professional fee for the initial work activity and time spent in seeking the best terms, advice, product and product producer for your specific needs.
 A scale of our fees is set out below.

 We are usually remunerated by commission received from the product producers for the work involved in placing an order and finalising the product with them on your behalf.
-Details of commission arrangements are available on request.
+Details of commission arrangements are available on our website or upon request.
 (Some product producers do not pay a commission).

 Where commissions become payable to us in respect of transactions we arrange for you, we will notify you in writing, of the amount and terms of payment.
 The fees that would otherwise be payable by you as described above may be abated by such amounts.